A trader’s guide to high-risk investments

 Investing and trading are two different ways to get exposure to the financial markets.
 With investing, you are buying an asset such as a stock outright; with trading, you are using financial products such as CFDs to speculate on the price of the underlying asset without taking ownership of it.

-If you’d prefer to trade on the price of an asset such as stocks, commodities or forex without having to own the underlying, you can do so by trading CFDs.
+Alternatively, if you’d prefer to trade on the price of an asset such as stocks, commodities or forex without having to own the underlying, you can do so by trading CFDs.
 These are financial derivatives which enable you to speculate on the price of an asset rising (known as going long) or falling (known as going short).

 The degree to which your assessment of an asset’s price movement is correct determines your profit or loss.
 If you go short, you will need to price of an asset to drop for that trade to be profitable and if you go long, you will need to price to rise.